a-pavco/ant_simulation/README.md

 # ant_simulation
 Master thesis - Ant simulation

-The goal is to plausibly simulate and control a walking ant.
+The goal is to plausibly simulate a walking ant.
-Implemented using Gazebo 9, ROS Melodic Morenia and catkin.
+Implemented using Gazebo 9 and ROS Melodic Morenia.

+status: 3/2019 - simulation using Gazebo ROS

+status: 2/2019 - building URDF model of an ant for purposes of ROS control

 status: 1/2019 - writing thesis document, building URDF model of an ant for purposes of ROS control